CreonC/VoxelSMP/README.md

 - `/settings` - Opens the settings menu (Does not work, allowing players to dupe glass lmao)
 - `/graceperiod <time> (/gp <time>)` - Sets the grace period for the smp
 - `/autorestart <time>` - Sets the time for the server to restart
+- `/deferrestart` - Defers the restart until everyone has left the server

 ## Can I join the smp?